Table of Contents

 • Anywhere: located anywhere in the Article.

-Why Chain of Density
+Why use Chain of Density

-CoD was designed to address a few specific problems.
+Chain of Density prompting was designed to address a few specific problems.

 • Typical summaries from LLMs tend to oversimplify and miss crucial details.